USC-ACTLab/crazyswarm/docs/configuration.rst

 where ``<X>`` is the number of the Crazyflie in the hexadecimal system.
 For example cf1 will use address ``0xE7E7E7E701`` and cf10 uses address ``0xE7E7E7E70A``.
 The easiest way to assign addresses is to use the official Crazyflie Python Client.

-1. Label your Crazyflies
+1. Label your Crazyflies with numbers.
-2. Assign addresses using the Crazyflie Python Client (use a USB cable for easiest handling)
+2. Assign addresses using the Crazyflie Python Client (use a USB cable for easiest handling).
 3. Each radio can control about 15 Crazyflies.
 If you have more than 15 CFs you will need to assign different channels to the Crazyflies.
 For example, if you have 49 Crazyflies you'll need three unique channels.
 It is up to you which channels you assign to which CF, but a good way is to use the Crazyflie number modulo the number of channels.
 For example, cf1 is assigned to channel 80, cf2 is assigned to channel 90, cf3 is assigned to channel 100, cf4 is assigned to channel 80 and so on.
 4. Upgrade the firmwares of your Crazyflies with the provided firmwares (both NRF51 and STM32 firmwares).